imagevillain/certifications/README.md

 # basic

-this is a great starting point, it's free but doesn't provide a cerfication
+this is a great starting point before going for any certification

 [blockchain investigations 101: an intro to ethereum](https://youtu.be/mBW7djo_fg8)